Deploy Robots

 4. The machine must be idle and not in use in order to map it to another solution.

 Once you have added the machine in the “Resources” inside the tenant and published the automation solution within the respective project, you are all set to deploy them.
+To learn about adding resources to your tenant, click here

 What does each of the tag in the deploy robot screen mean?